[Taipei] Thanks to Fish Leong and her hit song Ning Xia 寧夏, I always wanted to stroll down Ningxia Night Market 寧夏夜市 while humming to that tune.

 劉芋仔 Liu Yu Zai

 Easily the stall with the longest queue, but the hawkers were steady and fast.
-Two items are on sale: Deep Fried Taro Balls (NT$15), and Deep Fried Taro Balls with Salted Egg Yolk (NT$20).
+Two items are on sale: Deep Fried Taro Balls (NT$25), and Deep Fried Taro Balls with Salted Egg Yolk (NT$30).
 I suggest getting both – you won’t regret it.
+(They use to cost NT$20 and $25 respectively though.)

 圓環邊蚵仔煎 Yuan Huan Oyster Omelette